chtakyol/notes/android/Architectural Patterns/About Architectural Patterns.md

 - **Separation of concerns**: UI logic, business logic, and data management are in separate layers.
 - **Testability**: Logic should be testable independent of Android framework.
 - **Scalability & Maintainability**: Easy to modify or extend features in the future.

+> Beyond structural clarity, architectural patterns make your codebase easier to collaborate on, more readable, and more adaptable to future changes — whether that's swapping a data source, refactoring modules, or onboarding new team members.

 Let's clear the meaning and definitions first;
 #### What is a Model